zeromake/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 * SSR and Electron modes now build in ESM format.
 * New BEX mode with significant new capabilities and ease of use (includes HMR for Chrome now!).
 * Dropped support for our internal linting system (quasar.config file > eslint).
 Should use [vite-plugin-checker](https://vite-plugin-checker.netlify.app/) instead.
+* Dropped support for Vuex.
+[Pinia](https://pinia.vuejs.org/) has been the official store for Vue 3 for a while now.
+Vuex was deprecated in app-vite v1 and it had problems with the new structure, so it's now removed.
+You can still use Vuex as any Vue plugin, but you will have to manage everything(installing the store, hydration, no `store` parameter in boot files, etc.) yourself and will not receive any support from Quasar CLI.
+You will likely have to patch Vuex in order to get it working with TypeScript.
+We recommend migrating to Pinia.
 * **We will detail more breaking changes for each of the Quasar modes below**.

 ### Highlights on what's new